- 1500 on-street paid parking spaces

 Parking Pay Stations

-Pay stations are more convenient for customers because they accept debit and credit cards, in addition to cash and
+Pay stations accept debit and credit cards, in addition to cash and coins.
+Single space meters only accept coins.

-issues with a Parking Enforcement Officer patrolling the area.
+report issues with a Parking Enforcement Officer patrolling the area if one is available.

 Parking Time Limits